-Sanders Phillips Grossman and its sister firm, Milberg Phillips Grossman, recently launched a Coronavirus Litigation Task Force to investigate denied business interruption claims and other matters.
+Sanders Phillips Grossman and its sister firm, Milberg Phillips Grossman, and Aronova and Associates recently launched a Coronavirus Litigation Task Force to investigate denied business interruption claims and other matters.
 If your business was forced to close because of the virus and had its interruption insurance claim denied, you might have a case.
 Learn your legal options during a free case review.

 Business Interruption Insurance Policies and COVID-19

 Business interruption coverage is not purchased as a separate policy.
 It is added to a property insurance policy or bundled in a business owner policy.
 Each policy is particular to the insurance provider and the insured’s coverage needs.
 A typical policy can include profit reimbursement, mortgage payments, rent and lease payments, loan payments, taxes, payroll costs, utilities, and relocation costs during the period that the insured’s operations are suspended (known as the “period of restoration”).